 Generic Name: nitroglycerin

-Note: This document contains side effect information about nitroglycerin.
-Some of the dosage forms listed on this page may not apply to the brand name Nitro-Dur.
+Note: This page contains side effects data for the generic drug nitroglycerin.
+It is possible that some of the dosage forms included below may not apply to the brand name Nitro-Dur.

 For the Consumer

 Applies to nitroglycerin: capsule extended release, spray, tablet, tablet extended release

 Other dosage forms:

 As well as its needed effects, nitroglycerin (the active ingredient contained in Nitro-Dur) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking nitroglycerin, check with your doctor immediately:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings